 In Russia, Vladimir Putin’s popularity jumped 12 points from February with 83% of respondents approving his action, according to a survey published Thursday by the independent Russian institute Levada, of which it is the first poll since the start of the offensive in Ukraine.

-The American and British intelligence services had for their part described Wednesday and Thursday a Russian president “ill-informed” about the conflict, cold with his staff and surrounded by advisers afraid to tell him the truth.
+The American and British intelligence services had for their part described Wednesday and Thursday a Russian president “ill-informed” regarding the conflict, cold with his staff and surrounded by advisers afraid to tell him the truth.

 But for the Kremlin, the United States “does not understand President Putin, it does not understand the decision-making mechanism”.